 In the Glass

 Barolo (Brezza Cannubi 2018, WE 95): Deep, luminous garnet.
 Camphor, pressed rose, dried cherry, forest floor, tobacco leaf, a thread of iron.
 Full-bodied with firm, fine-grained tannin that has begun to integrate; the structure is present and authoritative without being aggressive.
 Licorice, baking spice, crushed raspberry on a long, dry finish.
-Drinking window 2024–2034; this is the beginning of its mature phase, not the peak.
+Drinking window 2024 to 2034; this is the beginning of its mature phase, not the peak.

 Barbaresco (Cascina Alberta Giacone 2020, 94 pts): Mid-deep garnet with an early brick edge.
 Red cherry, wild rose, warm earth, cedar, a mineral undertow that persists from first nose to last finish.
 Treiso's calcareous structure is present in the tannin: grippy in youth, resolving over the mid-palate into something more supple.
 Higher acidity than you might expect from 2020's warm vintage; this retains tension.
 Drinking now through 2032; no rush.